2016–17 Rice Owls women's basketball team

-The 2016–17 Rice Owls women's basketball team represents Rice University during the 2016–17 NCAA Division I women's basketball season.
-The Owls, led by second year head coach Tina Langley, play their home games at the Tudor Fieldhouse and were members of Conference USA.
+The 2016–17 Rice Owls women's basketball team represented Rice University during the 2016–17 NCAA Division I women's basketball season.
+The Owls, led by second year head coach Tina Langley, played their home games at the Tudor Fieldhouse and were members of Conference USA.
 They finished the season 22–13, 8–10 in C-USA play to finish in a 3 way tie for eighth place.
 They advanced to the quarterfinals of the C-USA women's tournament where they lost to Middle Tennessee.
 They were invited to the WBI where they defeat Lamar, Texas–Rio Grande Valley, Idaho and UNC Greensboro to become champions of the Women's Basketball Invitational.